AndrewHulme/SSTechTest/README.md

   `$ git clone git@github.com:AndrewHulme/SSTechTest.git`
 - Navigate to local repository
   `$ cd SSTechTest`
-- Install npm if you don't have it
+- Install npm
 - Install all dependencies
   `$ npm install`
 - Start the server
   `$ npm start`
-- Navigate to [http://localhost:3000/schools](http://localhost:3000/schools) in your browser
+- Navigate to [http://localhost:3000/](http://localhost:3000/) in your browser

 ## Testing

 ### End to End Testing

-- Start the server in the terminal if it is not running yet:
+- Start the server
   `$ npm start`
-- Start Cypress to run the tests:
+- Start Cypress to run the tests
   `$ npx cypress open`
-- Click on: `Run all specs`
+- Click on `Run all specs` in Cypress

 ### Unit Testing

-- Start the tests using: `$ npm test`
+- Start the tests using `$ npm test`
 - Type `a` to view all tests